MEDEA'S TV TROPES

 • Once, Quincey saw Nicoletta whisper something to Medea.
 He couldn’t catch all of it, but he’s pretty sure he heard the word “handcuffs.”
 And after the whispering, Medea was blushing.
 Make of that what you will.

 Power Hair: Inverted.
-While her position may call for a short, no-nonsense 'do, she's flipping convention the bird and rocking her hair long and wild.
+While her position may call for a short, no-nonsense 'do, she's rocking her hair long and wild.
 It's a look that's as regal as it is intimidating, and it suits her to a T. Who says you can't be a bad bitch while still letting your hair down like a princess?

 Fire-Forged Friends: Medea and Quincey's friendship may be a bit like a rollercoaster ride with its ups and downs, but it's a ride they're both willing to take.
 Despite their fiery personalities, they've found common ground in the fact that Quincey has not only protected Medea like he would any other member of The V7D, but has also been a true-blue friend, even when it comes to her romantic affair with Nico.